CFI-Kinds-of-Intelligence/ADeLe-AIEvaluation/README.md

 ## 📚 Citation

-If you found this toolkit useful in your research or development workflows, please consider citing the ADeLe framework:
+If you found this repo useful in your research, consider citing the original work that introduced the ADeLe framework:

-### 📄 ADeLe Framework

 ```bibtex
 @misc{zhou2025generalscalesunlockai,